ivadomed/Counterfactual_synthesis_for_lesion_segmentation/README.md

 # Medical Diffusion

 This branch is extensively based on [Medical Diffusion](https://github.com/FirasGit/medicaldiffusion).
-Only few changes have been done in order facilitate training on any dataset and optimizing memory usage.
+Only few changes have been done in order to facilitate training on any dataset and optimizing memory usage.
 The running command now also suggests to set-up the output folder in order to avoid any access permission problem.

 The rest of the 'readme' is largely based on the content of the 'readme' in the [original repo](https://github.com/FirasGit/medicaldiffusion)